Aman2406/NSA-block/README.md

 Project History
 ------------

+- [x] 16.08.2015 Removed some duplicates and added new domains, small Readme changes
 - [x] 15.08.2015 Created a new start page chef-koch.github.io/NSABlocklist
 - [x] 14.08.2015 Initial upload of the entire project and small Readme.md corrections